deepgram/deepgram-docs/.github/ISSUE_TEMPLATE/issue_template.md

 ---
-name: "Issue Template"
+name: 'Issue Template'
-about: "Report a bug or feature enhancement to help improve the project"
+about: 'Report a bug or feature enhancement to help improve the project'
 ---

 ## Issue